Fluffy. Light. Airy. Ethereal.

 Place a large skillet over medium-low heat and lightly grease with butter or oil.
 Once heated, pour 1/4 cup of the batter in prepared skillet.
 Once golden on bottom and bubbles begin to form on top, flip to the other side.
 Continue to cook until golden.
 Repeat with remaining batter.

-Serve immediately topped with maple syrup, butter, whipped cream or fresh berries.
+Serve immediately topped with maple syrup, butter, whipped cream, or fresh berries – whatever you prefer.